-We’ve highlighted some of our projects on this page and included links for additional information.
+We’ve highlighted some of our projects on this page.
+Click on the tile of any project or the links in it for a detailed description.

 Bermuda Hundred Sign Campaign

-With so many sites surrounding Richmond, history has bypassed Chesterfield County and yet the county has a rich series of preserved sites that were key in the Bermuda Hundred Campaign.
+With so many sites surrounding Richmond, history has bypassed Chesterfield County.
+And yet, the county has a rich series of preserved sites that were key in the Bermuda Hundred Campaign.
 Chesterfield County has made a commitment to fairly and fully interpret this campaign and has put into place and continues to acquire battlefield land related to it.
-BGES in partnership with the county is proud to announce that we have completed the fundraising and are installing over 40 interpretative markers.
-This project is the largest we have completed in 12 years!
-We completed the fundraising in the summer of 2013 and the signs are going into place.
-More information, including slide shows of all signs is here: Bermuda Hundred Sign Campaign.
+The BGES in partnership with Chesterfield County has installed over 40 interpretative markers.

 Presidential Box Flags at Ford’s Theatre